kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 	- Directed: each edge is directed from one node or vertex to another,
 	- Acyclic: meaning it doesn't have any loop that cycle back on itself.
 ### work-to-span ratio
+- work: sum of the time for all task nodes in a computational graph
+- span: sum of the time for all task nodes along the critical path
+- work/span: result > 1
 ### Thread Pool
 #### Why need it?
 - Although threads are considered to be lightweight, everytime we spawn a new thread, it does required some amount of overhead, in terms of processor time and memory